THE TERRITORY OF ITALIAN-SPEAKING SWITZERLAND

 Tucked away amongst the steep sides of the Alps, treasure troves of art, cultre and traditions.
 Small hamlets, emerald-green rivers, uncontaminated nature.

-The splendid Castles of Bellinzona, undisputed protagonists of the history of our region, and Monte San Giorgio, paleontological site of extraordinary value.read more
+The splendid Castles of Bellinzona, undisputed protagonists of the history of our region; Monte San Giorgio, paleontological site of extraordinary value; Mendrisio’s Holy Week Processions, a unique event of history and tradition.read more